-These crispy on the outside, flaky on the inside buttermilk biscuits are made with just a few simple ingredients and can be made vegan with a couple easy swaps.
+This homemade buttermilk biscuits recipe is crispy on the outside, flaky on the inside, and made with just a few simple ingredients.
+They can be made vegan with a couple easy swaps.

 Today is one of my favorite days here at Fresh April Flours, as I’m participating in a little blog hop called Freaky Friday!
 Michaela from An Affair From The Heart put together this event where one blogger makes a recipe from another assigned blogger’s blog.

 I was assigned to pick a recipe from Sheila’s blog, Life, Love, and Good Food.
 Funny enough, I actually have met Sheila in real life, even if only briefly one time!
 We shared a ride from the airport to the hotel we were staying at in the fall of 2019 for a blogging conference.
 She was such nice company and her Southern accent was just the sweetest and made me feel totally at ease with getting into a car with a stranger (LOLz).